ibbles/LearningCMake/README.md

 trees, but not always with the same layout.
 This means that the include directories listed in the `INTERFACE` part of a target may need to be different depending on if the target is being used from the source tree or the install tree.
-We say that a particular include director is either part of the `BUILD_INTERFACE` or the `INSTALL_INTERFACE`.
+We say that a particular include directory is either part of the `BUILD_INTERFACE` or the `INSTALL_INTERFACE`.
 I'm not sure if this applies to `PRIVATE` include directories as well, but for now I'm only adding it to the `INTERFACE` box below